Updated: Jan 15, 2022

 By doing a 40, 90, 120 or 1000 day special sadhana, you can rewire that chain reaction.
 You can develop new, deeply ingrained habits that serve your highest good.

-My personal Sadhana is an hour and a half, where we have been practising a short warm up set and then a kriya, followed by a 31 minute meditation with the intention of practising it for 90 days straight,to get a deeper understanding of my own intuition.
+My personal Sadhana is an hour and a half, where we have been practicing a 3 1-minute warm-up a short warm upset, and then a kriya, followed by a 31 minute meditation with the intention of practicing it for 90 days straight o get a deeper understanding of my own intuition.

-If your interested in starting a personal practice, you are more then welcome to join us online via Zoom.
+If you're interested in starting a personal practice, you are more than welcome to join us online via Zoom.
 We start a new 40 days Sadhana on Friday 11th December 2020.
 Why not join?

 Comment in the blog post or get in touch with Harjit via email Contact@mykundalini.co.uk.